Tapish0305/PCB-defect/README.md

 Adjust the learning rate scheduler .
 Print and log the training loss .
 The model was evaluated on the validation set by calculating the Intersection over Union (IoU)  metric After training, the models  and corresponding loss/IoU curves  were stored for comparison.
 Then, I plotted  the Loss Measure vs Number of Epochs and IoU Curve vs Number of Epochs.
 Finally, I used the trained model to predict  bounding boxes on test images  and saved the model path .
-Later, I developed a refined model  that enhances prediction accuracy  on testing results .
+Later, I developed a refined model  that enhances prediction accuracy  on testing results.

 # Conclusion
 This project successfully implemented PCB defect detection  using ODNN  and a Faster R-CNN model .
 The dataset was processed efficiently , and the model was trained with effective loss computation  and optimization techniques .
 Future improvements can include:
-Experimenting with different backbone architectures Fine-tuning hyperparameters for better performance Implementing real-time defect detection using edge devices
+Experimenting with different backbone architectures.
+Fine-tuning hyperparameters for better performance.
+Implementing real-time defect detection using edge devices.

 # Dependencies